You found our list of the best virtual murder mystery games online!

 18. The Business of Murder

-The Business of Murder is a dramatic, Clue-style game for seven players.
+The Business of Murder is a dramatic, Clue-style online mystery game for seven players.
 The game is designed to last for two to four hours.
-To organize the game, download the zip file, assign parts, divide up the materials, and email the corresponding information to each player.
+To organize the game virtually, download the zip file, assign parts, divide up the materials, and email the corresponding information to each player.
 Instead of reading from a script, participants will improvise from character profiles and uncover clues from interactions.
-This format works best for a small group that likes acting.
+This game format works best for a small group that likes acting.
 The game plays up the intrigue by using a decoy so that the murder comes as a surprise to the players.

 19. Way Out West